-- in_channels (int) Number of channels of input arrays. - out channels (int) Number of channels of output arrays. - ksize (int or pair of ints) Size of filters (a.k.a. kernels). ksize=k and ksize=(k, k) are equivalent. - stride (int or pair of ints) Stride of filter applications. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays. pad=p and pad=(p, p) are equivalent. - wscale (float) Scaling factor of the initial weight. - bias (float) Initial bias value.

-- nobias (bool) If True, then this link does not use the bias term. - use cudnn (bool) If True, then this link uses cuDNN if available. - initialW (4-D array) Initial weight value.
+- in_channels (int) Number of channels of input arrays.
+If None, parameter initialization will be deferred until the first forward data pass at which time the size will be determined. - out_channels (int) Number of channels of output arrays. - ksize (int or pair of ints) Size of filters (a.k.a. kernels). ksize=k and ksize=(k, k) are equivalent. - stride (int or pair of ints) Stride of filter applications. stride=s and stride=(s, s) are equivalent. - pad (int or pair of ints) Spatial padding width for input arrays. pad=p and pad=(p, p) are equivalent. - wscale (float) Scaling factor of the initial weight. - bias (float) Initial bias value. - nobias (bool) If True, then this link does not use the bias term. - use_cudnn (bool) If True, then this link uses cuDNN if available. - initialW (4-D array) Initial weight value.
 If None, then this function uses to initialize wscale.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value. - initial_bias (1-D array) Initial bias value.
+May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value.

+- initial_bias (1-D array) Initial bias value.
 If None, then this function uses to initialize bias.
-May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value.
+May also be a callable that takes numpy.ndarray or cupy.ndarray and edits its value. - deterministic (bool) The output of this link can be non-deterministic when it uses cuDNN.
+If this option is True, then it forces cuDNN to use a deterministic algorithm.
+This option is only available for cuDNN version >= v4.

-See chainer. functions.convolution 2d() for the definition of two-dimensional convolution.
+See chainer.functions.convolution_2d() for the definition of two-dimensional convolution.